-Beattie is a Beacon School for Gifted and Talented Education.
-Led by the only full-time coordinator in PSD, the Lighthouse program utilizes inclusion and pull-out strategies.
-Teachers throughout the school use differentiated lessons to reach varying student needs.
+Beattie is a Beacon School for Gifted and Talented Education that utilizes inclusion and pull-out strategies.
+Teachers use differentiated lessons to reach varying student needs.
+Beattie is a Positive Behavior Support (PBS) school, with R.A.M.S. – Respect Always, Act Responsibly, Motivated to Learn, and Safety - as the school motto.

 Instructional & enrichment programs